tjschuh/HW/README.md

-# HWScripts
+# HW

-Repository containing scripts I've created for HW assignments while at Princeton.
+Repository containing scripts and functions I've created for HW assignments while at Princeton.